 Remember that anyone can publish anything on the Web, so you are responsible for evaluating the quality of the Web pages you use for your papers and assignments.
+Generally, on the web, the author of the page is trying to do one of three things: entertain; inform; or pursuade.
 Here are some questions to use to evaluate Web pages.

 1. URL Look at the Uniform Resource Locator (web address)

 - What type of domain is it? (.edu, .com, .gov, org)

 - Is it appropriate for the content?

 2. AUTHORITY Is it clear who is responsible for the contents of the page?

 - Is there a link to a page describing the purpose of the sponsoring organization?

 - Can you determine the author/creator of the information and his/her qualifications?

 - Are the sources for factual information listed at the bottom, in parenthesis or with links?